 Children’s Humanitarian International

 Sebastopol, CA 95473-1735

 CHI reserves the right to cancel the CHI Summer Abroad program for any reason.
 In the unlikely event that the program is canceled, you will be notified, and a full refund of the program fee, including the $250 deposit, will be issued.

 CHI is not responsible for any personal expenses incurred.

 When participating in CHI Summer Abroad all students will be covered 24 hours a day, for a wide variety of accidents and illnesses.
 This coverage is provided at no additional cost to participants.
 However, you must register for the insurance in order to be covered.
-You will receive registration instructions in your confirmation packet.
+You will receive registration instructions at the first orientation.
 This coverage includes:

 - Emergency Medical Evacuation